Bitdefender vs ESET: side-by-side comparison

 ESET antivirus plans

-As for ESET, it has 3 choices for home users:
+As for ESET, it has 3 premium plans.
+Here's an overview:

 ESET Premium plan is a good middle ground that offers the best price-to-value ratio.
 The Essential plan is missing some vital privacy and safety features like the privacy monitor and identity theft protection.
 While The Ultimate plan is generally expensive considering the features it adds, which only include a VPN and identity protection.
 However, you can save with our ESET coupon codes.